Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Settings Without Prices

 Accommodating settings in which we are not allowed pricing, but do have delays, requires an additional idea.
 This is because the argument in Section \ref{ssec:delay} explicitly relied on pricing to ensure that (on average) not too many units are in transit simultaneously, thereby enabling a lower bound on the maximum availability.
 Without prices to regulate demand, we can no longer control the maximum availability.
 Instead, we use the following stochastic dominance characterization for closed-queueing networks.

-\begin{lemma}[cf. Theorem 3.8 in Chen and Yao~\cite{chen2013fundamentals}] In a closed Jackson network, with state-independent service rates, increasing the service rate functions, in a pointwise sense, at any subset of nodes will increase throughput. \end{lemma}
+\begin{lemma}[Theorem 3.8 in Chen and Yao~\cite{chen2013fundamentals}] In a closed Jackson network, with state-independent service rates, increasing the service rate functions, in a pointwise sense, at a non-empty subset of nodes increases throughput. \end{lemma}

 In our context, this is equivalent to saying that increasing quantiles at a subset of nodes only increases throughput.
 In fact, one can show that throughput also increases locally, i.e., increasing quantiles at one node (which we henceforth refer to as \emph{point quantiles}) does not decrease the rate of units on any edge.